JellyFish-S/MyFoodApplication/README.md

 5) On a terminal window and run the command: `npm install`
 6) To run the project use command on a terminal window: `npm start`
 7) Open the localhost link in the terminal to use the application

-OR:

-You can follow the link [Herocu]() to open application on cloud platform.

 ## How to start use application